Sonnet 152

 Pure truth to stand and count eternity;

-A heart surfeit of matchless love sublime,
+A heart suffused with matchless love sublime,

 Proud soul suffused in magnanimity.